Hammond School (South Carolina): History

 The school was founded in 1966 as a segregation academy in response to the court ordered racial integration of public schools.
-It is named for James Henry Hammond, who was a particularly brutal and outspoken proponent of slavery.
+It is named for James Henry Hammond, a particularly brutal and outspoken proponent of slavery.
 Like other segregation academies, the Hammond's name was chosen to buttress the lost cause myth in support of historical revisionism.
 Tom Turnipseed commented Hammond's "name was chosen because his grandson contributed significant money to the school's founding, and Confederate big-wigs were favored as names for white-flight private schools started as part of the backlash to impending racial desegregation of public schools."